findonflow/find/doc/FIND.md

 ```cadence
 func janitor(_ String): NameStatus
 ```
-this needs to be called from a transaction
+Task to janitor a name and lock/free it if appropriate

 ---